-Sec.
-7. (a) General compliance requirements for disinfectants and disinfection byproducts are as follows:

-(1) Where compliance is based on a running annual average of monthly or quarterly samples or averages and the:

-(A) system fails to monitor for TTHM, HAA5, or bromate, this failure to monitor will be treated as a monitoring violation for the entire period covered by the annual average; and

-(B) system's failure to monitor makes it impossible to determine compliance with MRDLs for chlorine and chloramines, this failure to monitor will be treated as a monitoring violation for the entire period covered by the annual average.

-(2) All samples taken and analyzed under this rule must be included in determining compliance, even if that number is greater than the minimum required.
+- Sec.
+7. (a) General compliance requirements for disinfectants and disinfection byproducts are as follows: - (1) Where compliance is based on a running annual average of monthly or quarterly samples or averages and the: - (A) system fails to monitor for TTHM, HAA5, or bromate, this failure to monitor will be treated as a monitoring violation for the entire period covered by the annual average; and - (B) system's failure to monitor makes it impossible to determine compliance with MRDLs for chlorine and chloramines, this failure to monitor will be treated as a monitoring violation for the entire period covered by the annual average. - (2) All samples taken and analyzed under this rule must be included in determining compliance, even if that number is greater than the minimum required.

-(3) If, during the first year of monitoring under section 6 of this rule, any particular quarter's average will cause the running annual average of that system to exceed the MCL, the system is out of compliance at the end of that quarter.

-(b) Compliance requirements for disinfection byproducts are as follows:

-(1) Compliance requirements for TTHMs and HAA5 are as follows:

-(A) For systems monitoring quarterly, compliance with MCLs in section 2(a) of this rule will be based on a running annual arithmetic average, computed quarterly, of quarterly arithmetic averages of all samples collected by the system as prescribed by section 6(b)(1) of this rule.

-(B) For systems monitoring less frequently than quarterly, systems demonstrate MCL compliance if the average of samples taken that year under section 6(b)(1) of this rule does not exceed the MCLs in section 2 of this rule.
-If the average of these samples exceeds the MCL, the system shall increase monitoring to once per quarter per treatment plant.
-Such a system is not in violation of the MCL until it has completed one (1) year of quarterly monitoring, unless the result of fewer than four (4) quarters of monitoring will cause the running annual average to exceed the MCL, in which case the system is in violation at the end of that quarter.
+- (3) If, during the first year of monitoring under section 6 of this rule, any particular quarter's average will cause the running annual average of that system to exceed the MCL, the system is out of compliance at the end of that quarter. - (b) Compliance requirements for disinfection byproducts are as follows: - (1) PWSs shall comply with the compliance requirements for TTHMs and HAA5 until the compliance date specified in section 11(c) of this rule as follows: - (A) For systems monitoring quarterly, compliance with MCLs in section 2(a) of this rule will be based on a running annual arithmetic average, computed quarterly, of quarterly arithmetic averages of all samples collected by the system according to section 6(b)(1) of this rule. - (B) For systems monitoring less frequently than quarterly, systems demonstrate MCL compliance according to the following: - (i) If the average of samples taken that year under section 6(b)(1) of this rule does not exceed the MCLs in section 2 of this rule. - (ii) If the average of the samples taken under item (i) exceeds the MCL, the system: - (AA) shall increase monitoring to once per quarter per treatment plant; and - (BB) is not in violation of the MCL until it has completed one (1) year of quarterly monitoring, unless the result of fewer than four (4) quarters of monitoring will cause the running annual average to exceed the MCL, in which case the system is in violation at the end of that quarter.

 Systems required to increase monitoring frequency to quarterly monitoring shall calculate compliance by including the sample that triggered the increased monitoring plus the following three (3) quarters of monitoring.